viveky22/SDLC_01_Falcon/1_Requirements/README.md

 Basic requirements that are very essential are
 * A rubik's cube application or a real rubik's cube.
 * gcc compiler with a good system.
-* Any of the two linux / windows.
+* Any of the two linux/windows.